How to complain about the Child Maintenance Service

 How do I make a complaint?

-There is a process that needs to be followed to make sure your complaint is dealt with correctly.
+This is the process that needs to be followed to make sure your complaint is dealt with correctly.

-Talk to the person dealing with you child maintenance case
+Talk to the person dealing with your child maintenance case

 You first need to speak or write to the person dealing with your case or their manager.
 If you already have an online CMS account you can use webchat to talk to a CMS advisor.
 Tell them why you’re unhappy giving as much detail as possible.